Connect a Laravel application to PlanetScale

 Note

-2. In your terminal in the root of the Laravel project, run the following to run the migration:
+1. In the root of the Laravel project, run the following to migrate and seed the database:

-4. Refresh your Laravel homepage and you'll see a list of stars and their constellations printed out.
+1. Refresh your Laravel homepage and you'll see a list of users.

 Laravel PlanetScale starter app homepage